codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-2-components-utilities.md

 `Layout` (we'll talk about layout toolset in the next tutorial).
 So let's take note of those breakpoints once again:

-- `-xl-` stands for small device which are equal or greater than `1200px`
+- `-xl-` stands for large device which are equal or greater than `1200px`
 - `-lg-` medium device ... equal or greater than `992px`
 - `-md-` medium device ... equal or greater than `768px`
 - `-sm-` medium device ... equal or greater than `576px`